-- 83. CPD officers often serve as first responders to individuals experiencing a behavioral or mental health crisis.
-These individuals may exhibit symptoms of known, suspected, or perceived behavioral or mental health conditions, including, but not limited to, mental illness, intellectual or developmental disabilities, or co-occurring conditions such as substance use disorders.
-The Parties acknowledge that having a mental illness, an intellectual or developmental disability, or co-occurring condition does not mean an individual necessarily is in crisis, or that having a behavioral or mental health condition would necessarily be the reason for any crisis that requires police involvement.
+75. CPD officers often serve as first responders to individuals experiencing a behavioral or mental health crisis.
+These individuals may exhibit symptoms of known, suspected, or perceived mental health conditions, including, but not limited to, mental illness, intellectual or developmental disabilities, or co-occurring conditions such as substance use disorders.
+The Parties acknowledge that having a mental illness, an intellectual or developmental disability, or co-occurring condition does not mean an individual necessarily is in crisis, or that having a mental health condition would necessarily be the reason for any crisis that requires police involvement.
 However, it may need to be considered or warrant heightened sensitivity to ensure an appropriate response.
-Therefore, individuals in the groups listed above will be collectively referred to as "individuals in crisis" for the purposes of this Agreement. - 84.
-A person may be a suspected individual in crisis based on a number of factors, including, but not limited to, self-reporting; information provided by witnesses, family members, or individuals requesting service; CPD's previous knowledge of the individual; or an officer's direct observation. - 85.
-CPD officers will interact with individuals in crisis with dignity and respect.
-The use of trauma-informed crisis intervention techniques to respond appropriately to individuals in crisis will help CPD officers reduce the need to use force, improve safety in police interactions with individuals in crisis, promote the connection of individuals in crisis to the healthcare and available community-based service systems, and decrease unnecessary criminal justice involvement for individuals in crisis.
-CPD will allow officers sufficient time and resources to use appropriate crisis intervention techniques, including de-escalation techniques, to respond to and resolve incidents involving individuals in crisis.
+Therefore, individuals in the groups listed above will be collectively referred to as "individuals in crisis" for the purposes of this Agreement.

+- 76. A person may be a suspected individual in crisis based on a number of factors, including, but not limited to, self-reporting; information provided by witnesses, family members, or individuals requesting service; CPD's previous knowledge of the individual; or an officer's direct observation. - 77.
+The use of trauma-informed crisis intervention techniques to respond appropriately to individuals in crisis will help CPD officers reduce the need to use force, improve safety in police interactions with individuals in crisis, promote the connection of individuals in crisis to the healthcare system, and decrease unnecessary criminal justice involvement for individuals in crisis.
+CPD will allow officers sufficient time and resources to use appropriate crisis intervention techniques to respond to and resolve incidents involving individuals in crisis.
 To achieve these outcomes, the City and CPD will implement the requirements set out below.